-Former All Blacks captain Kieran Read has confirmed he will return to the Mitre 10 Cup this year after re-joining Counties Manukau.
+Former All Blacks captain Kieran Read returns to Mitre 10 Cup for 2020

 Read has signed with the province on a short-term deal after leaving New Zealand following last year’s unsuccessful World Cup to link up with Top League club Toyota Verblitz.